Full-Time

 • Assist with program organization and operations.

 The American Civil Liberties Union (ACLU) defends and preserves individual rights and liberties in the United States, as guaranteed by the Constitution.
 It engages in legal advocacy, public education, and lobbying to protect civil rights, focusing on issues like freedom of speech, privacy, and equality.
 The ACLU serves individuals and communities, particularly marginalized groups such as immigrants, LGBTQ+ individuals, and racial minorities, who face government overreach and discrimination.
-Unlike many organizations, the ACLU relies on donations, grants, and membership fees to fund its operations, which allows it to maintain independence and focus on its mission.
-Its goal is to ensure that everyone in the U.S. can enjoy their civil liberties without fear of discrimination or abuse.
+Its funding comes from donations, grants, and membership fees, which support its legal cases and advocacy campaigns.
+The ACLU's goal is to ensure that civil liberties are upheld for everyone, making it a crucial player in the fight for social justice.

 Company Stage